01Operating Cash Flow Ratio

 Calculate the Solvency, Liquidity, and Viability of your Firm

-Cash Flow Ratios that are Important for Cash Flow Analysis
+Important Ratios for Cash Flow Analysis

 The concept of cash flow is different from the concept of profit or net income and the business owner should think of each in different terms and analyze each from different perspectives.
 There are financial ratios that help the business owner that focus on net profit and those that focus on cash flow.